CTSJavaTraining/docs/Software_Installation_V1.1.md

 ## MAVEN INSTALLATION: ##

 1. Check if JAVA8 is installed in your system

+      If JAVA 8 in not installed do the following steps.
+	* Raise phoenix request for JAVA 8 software.
+   	* Once the software is installed in path “C:\Program Files\Java”
+   	* Start-> ControlPanel > System > Advanced system settings
+   	* Click on the “edit” button under system variables and add “JAVA_HOME to C:\Program Files\Java\jdk1.8.0_91
+   	* Ensure JDK is installed and not JRE
+   	* Check if JAVA is installed properly using the command “java -version” in command prompt.

 2. Start-> ControlPanel > System > Advanced system settings
 3. Click on the “edit” button under system variables and add “M2_HOME= D:\apache-maven-3.3.9-bin\apache-maven-3.3.9” and “MAVEN_HOME= D:\apache-maven-3.3.9-bin\apache-maven-3.3.9”.
 4. Also append the following to the path variable under system variable